msoe-sse/Constitution/Constitution.md

 ## **Section 3:** Location

-As of Fall 2018, it is encouraged to hold these meetings in CC03.
-Upon completion of the new building containing an office for the Organization, executive board meetings will be held in this office, and general meetings are encouraged to be held in the classroom on the first floor.
+As of Winter 2022, it is encouraged to hold these meetings in DH 446 (The Software Student Organizations Office).
+Executive board meetings will be held in this office, and general meetings are encouraged to be held in DH 310.

 ## Article V: Committees